Bishop Kenny High School: Faculty

 The faculty at Bishop Kenny includes a total of 83 men and women.
 Approximately half of the faculty hold advanced degrees (master's or doctorates).
 Faculty members are state certified teachers with an average teaching experience of 17 years.

 Bishop Kenny High School is fully accredited by the Southern Association of Colleges and Schools (SACS).

 Bishop Kenny High School has an honor system, which is formally known as the Honor Code.
 Students are obligated to follow the Honor Code and are expected to protect the privilege and not tolerate any violations.

 Service

 Bishop Kenny places a particularly strong emphasis on community service, encouraging their students to serve the community.
 All students are required to fulfill community service requirements of 25 hours per academic year.
 If a students fails to complete the service requirements, then they will face an academic penalty.
 During the 2016–2017 academic year the student body performed 17,248 hours of community service.

 AP curriculum

-Advanced Placement Program (AP) courses includes the following:
+Advanced Placement (AP) courses includes the following: